 A LEVEL FINE ART

 Pupils are following the AQA, Art and Design Fine Art Syllabus.
 The students are taught ten (one hour long) lessons over two weeks and are expected to work at least six hours independently, in the studio, each week.

 A LEVEL GRAPHIC COMMUNICATION

-Art clubs for all year groups are offered at lunchtime on Tuesday and Thursday and afterschool Art surgeries for GCSE and A level students nearer their examinations.
-The girls also can go to a student led Manga Art Club.
+Art clubs for all year groups are offered at lunchtimes, and after-school Art surgeries for GCSE and A Level students nearer their examinations.
+The students also can go to a student-led Manga Art Club.

 Pupils are encouraged to enter various competitions throughout the year.
-Last year the girls participated in:
+The students have participated in the following:

 - ‘Royal Academy Online’ Competition

 Students may also work in the studios during their study periods and by agreement after school to develop their coursework and portfolios.

 Day trips to art galleries and museums are offered to Years 9/10/11/12/13 including trips to Tate Modern, Tate Britain, V&A Museum Wallace Collection, Saatchi Gallery, Portrait Gallery and National Gallery.
 Sixth Form have the opportunity to do life drawing workshops after school weekly.
 We also had a ‘Portfolio Day’ for Sixth Form.